 More on Measuring Human Development

-In a previous blog, I examined the relation between GDP and the Human Development Index (HDI) which has been published annually for the last 25 years by the UN Development Programme (UNDP).
-In this post, I want to dive a bit deeper into the latter and explore some of its potential policy implications.
+In a previous blog, I examined the relationship between GDP and the Human Development Index (HDI), which the UN Development Programme (UNDP) has published annually for the last 25 years.
+In this post, I want to dive deeper into the latter and explore some of its potential policy implications.

 HDI components and calculation

 The HDI has three main elements or subindexes: Income, health, and education (or knowledge).
 Statistical indicators used to estimate the first two components are Gross National Income per capita (GNI) and life expectancy.
 The education subindex comprises two indicators: literacy and quality of education.
-One can thus think of the HDI as a 3D index where each of the subindexes constitutes one of its three orthogonal axes.
+Thus, one can think of the HDI as a 3D index where each subindexes constitutes one of its three orthogonal axes.
 And the HDI is the point in that 3D space where the various components intersect.

 A detailed account on how the HDI is computed can be found here.
-1 Note that the HDI is calculated using the unweighted geometric mean of its three main subindexes.(This is an important consideration as changes in any of the subindexes will not necessarily have a direct linear impact on the HDI.
+1 Note that the HDI is calculated using the unweighted geometric mean of its three main subindexes.(This is an important consideration, as changes in any of the subindexes will not necessarily have a direct linear impact on the HDI.
 In fact, the overall impact will also depend on how the other subindexes are performing.
 This can be positive as it implicitly acknowledges that the three main components are correlated.
 Before 2010, the HDI was calculated using the arithmetic mean.
-The Human Development Report Office has also identified four levels for human development ranging from very high to low.
-The criteria used to group countries in this fashion has also changed over the years.
-Nowadays, the criteria used is based on specific HDI levels.
-For example, any country with an HDI over 0.8 is considered to be part of the very high level cluster of countries.
+The Human Development Report Office has also identified four levels of human development, ranging from very high to low.
+The criteria used to group countries in this fashion have also changed over the years.
+Nowadays, the criteria used are based on specific HDI levels.
+For example, any country with an HDI over 0.8 is considered part of the very high-level cluster of countries.
 2 While there is some debate on how country clustering is defined, this does not affect the argument I will make in this post.

 2015 HDI